ILLIXR/illixr.github.io/index.md

 ## About

-ILLIXR is an open-source Extended Reality (XR) benchmark suite.
-It contains several core state-of-the-art components of the generic XR pipeline, components that are required in most, if not all, XR applications.
-ILLIXR is **not** an XR runtime, nor is it meant to be the world's most optimized piece of XR software.
-Instead, the goal of ILLIXR is to advance systems and computer architecture research for XR by incorporating key state-of-the-art components of both modern and future XR applications.
-You can think of ILLIXR as an XR benchmark suite by computer architects for computer architects.

-We use the term _components_ and not _kernels_ or _computations_ because each component of ILLIXR is an entire application in itself, and consists of many, many kernels and computations.
+ILLIXR (pronounced like elixir) is an open-source Extended Reality (XR) benchmark suite.
+It contains several core state-of-the-art components of a generic XR pipeline, components that are required in most, if not all, XR applications.
+We use the term _components_ and not _kernels_ or _computations_ because each component of ILLIXR is an entire application in itself, and consists of many kernels and computations.
 At the moment, ILLIXR contains the following state-of-the-art components.
-All of these components are available as part of ILLIXR at https://github.com/ILLIXR
+All of these components are available as part of ILLIXR at [https://github.com/ILLIXR/ILLIXR](https://github.com/ILLIXR/ILLIXR)

 1. [Simultaneous Localization and Mapping](https://github.com/ILLIXR/open_vins)
 2. [Scene reconstruction](https://github.com/ILLIXR/ElasticFusion)